 (Brian Bogle is a prostrate cancer survivor.
 This Q&A originally apeared in November 2018, and is being re-run in honor of Movember 2019.
 Note: Bogle, who last year was named as the top salesperson at his company, reports he is also still doing great healthwise.)

 Nearly everyone who knows Brian Bogle calls him…Bogle.
 Even his wife, Diane, who shares his surname, calls him Bogle.
 He is a broad-shouldered, kind-hearted husband and father.
 The 58-year-old Bay Park resident is passionate about working on cars, including a 1966 two-door Fury.
 He plays golf and poker, and enjoys drinking beer.
 He’s also a prostate cancer survivor.

-Earlier this year, like one of nine men in the United States, Bogle was diagnosed with prostate cancer.
+In 2018, like one of nine men in the United States, Bogle was diagnosed with prostate cancer.

 “I’m not afraid to discuss this,” he says.
 “If I can help anybody with what I’ve learned, I will.
 I’ll say: ‘Here’s what they’re gonna tell ya, here’s what they’re gonna do, and here’s the negative experience.
 But also, here’s the upside—here’s the light at the end of the tunnel.’”

 Junkets&Jaunts: What was your attitude about health care all your life?

 Brian Bogle: I grew up hearing stories of men who didn’t take care of their health, or who put things off.
 My uncle died suddenly because he put off taking care of his health.
 We can all learn from the lesson from others.

 Bogle: My company pays for a full health screening/checkup every other year.
 Sometimes I had them once every three years.

 J&J: How and when did you discover you had prostate cancer?